Choking vs Gagging in infants – when to leave and when to intervene

 $22.00

-Lock this loaded lentil blend in your bub’s diet!
-With our slow cooked bone broth, organic beef, and fresh organic roasted carrots, the bowl is typically licked clean!
+Lock this loaded beef and buckwheat blend in your bub’s diet!
+An nutritious and fragrant blend of beef, buckwheat, slow cooked bone broth, and roasted sweet potato, this bowl is typically licked clean!
 This blend supports vision, bone and normal growth and development.

 Regular price